apertium/apertium-on-github/README.md

 `invite-members.sh` will invite all the non-SourceForge emails in `svn-authors.txt` to the organization as members.
-For technical reasons, surrounding [rate limits][11] and [caching][12], this script should be run a few days prior to repository migration when `TODO2.sh` will give members of the organization `write` access to repositories they have committed to in the past.
+For technical reasons, surrounding [rate limits][11] and [caching][12], this script should be run a few days prior to repository migration when `add-contributors.sh` will give members of the organization `write` access to repositories they have committed to in the past.

 #### Repositories